Castle Crags State Park

 There is an area of California that is often overlooked, since it’s not within an easy day trip from the Bay Area or Los Angeles.
 It’s up north – way up north.
 I’m talking about Mt.
 Shasta.
 The area surrounding Mount Shasta as some of the best hikes in California, and is also home to some of the most incredible waterfalls in California.

 If you’re willing to take the trek, your trip near Shasta will be well worth it.
 The trails aren’t busy, and the campgrounds are relatively easy to hike.
 Castle Crags State Park alone is worth a weekend trip, and is underrated compared to the beauty of the park.
+If you plan to camp, don’t miss this list of camping essentials.

 In this blog post you’ll find tips on the best hikes in California near Mount Shasta, Mt Shasta camping, and waterfalls in California around Castle Crags State Park.